 1982-1984 During B.Sc. studies: Dean List and Scholarship, Faculty of Agriculture, Hebrew University of Jerusalem, Israel.

 Recognized leadership in industrial innovation:

-There are three major industrial contributions that can be ascribed directly to my research (a) A technology I am its senior inventor, that uses modified activated carbon for the removal of heavy metals and oxyanions in industrial and potable is applied by ToxSorb Co., a water technology "Cleantech" company that works since 2008 (company website, additional details), with clients in Israel, Italy and USA (see above, patent #1). (b) A technology I am its sole inventor, based on the development of specifically designed clay-polymer nanocomposites for the clarification of water is the basis of several patents (see above, patents #2,3,6), part of them already at National Phase in US, Europe and other places.
-The license for the use of the technology in wastewater and effluents (patents #2,3,8) was assigned to ICL Haifa, a global manufacturer of products primarily in three markets: agriculture, food and engineered materials, and one of the largest chemicals companies in Israel.
-Since 2015 they are responsible for the introduction of the product known as "NC" to the industrial and domestic wastewater treatment in Israel and around the world (additional information in this press release, and at the following advertising movies: 1, 2). (c) Advanced negotiations about the funding of a clean-tech startup company based on the photocatalytic degradation technology developed in patents #4 is taking place (September, 2017).
+There are three major industrial contributions that can be ascribed directly to my research (a) A technology I am its senior inventor, that uses modified activated carbon for the removal of heavy metals and oxyanions in industrial and potable is applied by ToxSorb Co., a water technology "Cleantech" company that works since 2008 (company website, additional details), with clients in Israel, Italy and USA (WO/2009/053972 PCT/IL2008/001370). (b) A technology I am its sole inventor, based on the development of specifically designed clay-polymer nanocomposites for the clarification of water is the basis of several patents (PCT/IL2012/000245 WO2012176190, PCT/IL2014/050738 WO2015022695, PCT/IL2016/050700 WO/2017/158581), part of them already at National Phase in US, Europe and other places.
+The license for the use of the technology in wastewater and effluents was assigned in 2017 to ICL Haifa that introduced a product known as "NC" to the industrial and domestic wastewater treatment in Israel and around the world (additional information in this press release, and at the following advertising movies: 1, 2).
+Later the license was given to Safepack-Decco, and since 2020 to GES (c) Advanced negotiations about an Industrially supported proposal are being held with a large water treatment company based on the photocatalytic degradation technology developed in European granted patent based on PCT/IL2015/050944, WO2016042558 is taking place (July, 2020).
 A Channel 10 television report on the technology (in Hebrew) was broadcasted on October, 3rd, 2017.